Index Date Imputation for Survival Analysis in Externally Controlled Trials with Delayed Treatment Initiation: Methods

+The IDI procedure includes stochastic imputation of index dates and estimation of nuisance quantities, including \(\hat F_R\), truncation probabilities, and propensity score weights.
+To account for these sources of variability, we use a nonparametric bootstrap \autocite{mooney1993bootstrapping}.
+For \(b=1,\ldots,B\), we resample the single-arm and external-control cohorts with replacement, re-estimate all nuisance quantities, re-impute pseudo-initiation times for external controls, reconstruct the adjusted analysis cohort, and recompute the treatment-effect summary of interest.
+The empirical distribution of the resulting estimates is used to obtain standard errors and confidence intervals, such as percentile intervals.

+Diagnostic tools for assessing implementation of the IDI procedure are described in Section~A of the Supporting Information.
+These include standardized mean differences for evaluating covariate balance before and after propensity score adjustment, and a Q-Q plot comparing the estimated truncated version of \(F_R\) with the empirical distribution of observed initiation times in the single-arm cohort.
+A summary flowchart of the IDI procedure is provided in Figure~3 of the Supporting Information.

-As an alternative to weighting, 1:1 nearest-neighbor matching based on estimated propensity scores may be used to construct a matched subset of external controls.
-After matching, Step 2 (IDI) is applied as before.
-All matched subjects are assigned unit weights in the outcome model.
+IDI can be combined with either propensity score weighting or propensity score matching to address measured baseline differences between \(G=0\) and \(G=1\).
+The weighting implementation uses ATT weights as described above.
+Alternatively, 1:1 nearest-neighbor matching can be used to construct a matched subset of external controls, after which the index-date imputation and risk-set alignment steps are applied as described above, with unit weights used in the outcome model.
+In the simulation study, we evaluate both implementations.